 This will be a solid test of our strength and power exercises and challenge our running endurance.
-But, after this cycle of our Tactical Periodization Plan, the running, swimming, and rucking will all improve to more optimal levels.
+But after this cycle of our Tactical Periodization Plan, the running, swimming and rucking will improve to more optimal levels.

-All in one day (TOUGH)
+All in one day (tough)

-Day 1Strength / Agility Test Day (Dirty Dozen part 1) from Tactical Fitness book
+Strength/agility test day (Dirty Dozen part 1) from Tactical Fitness book

 Optional: Rope climbs x10

-Day 2Cardio Test: Dirty Dozen part 2
+Cardio test: Dirty Dozen part 2

 Run, swim, ruck in any order:

-Many who have started training using the Tactical Fitness test as a standard have commented they prefer the third option of breaking up the test throughout the year.
+Many who have started training using the tactical fitness test as a standard have commented they prefer the third option of breaking up the test throughout the year.
 This option keeps them focused on periodization training and more on optimal scoring in all the events throughout the year.